ouyangzibo/trainbenchmark-controller/README.md

 ```
 The generated models will be created under the `trainbenchmark-models` directory next to the controller's folder.

-Eventually you can run the benchmark tests:
+Eventually you can run the benchmark:
 ```
 ./benchmark.py
 ```